About the Composting Initiative

 - Identify a few staff/faculty/student workers in your department and assign them as compost coordinators

-- Contact the Campus Sustainability team at Sustainability@luc.edu to request compost collection training well in advance of your event (at least three weeks notice needed).
+- Contact the Campus Sustainability team at Sustainability@luc.edu to request compost collection training well in advance of your event (at least three weeks notice needed and requests will be accommodated as staffing allows).

 - Schedule your compost collection training to go over what goes in the bin, station set up to collect composting, and monitoring.